riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 ## Robot Control
+Make sure you have turn on he high power mode so that the robot can actually move, step 8 from the last section.
 Before starting to run the program, you should know the orientation of the robot and the two ways we will be using here to move the robot.

 ### Orientation